thromer/mlb-standings/README.md

 * Auto-create spreadsheet each year.
   * Get notified when that happens, maybe.
 * Get notified when the cloud function fails, or just when cloud scheduler fails.
+* Maybe handle first day of season gracefully, when https://www.baseball-reference.com/leagues/majors/2024-schedule.shtml starts off with "Today's Games" instead of a date.
+Or at least don't error out so painfully.

 # mlb-standings